Heavy Water | of Coordinates, Containers and Containment

 I sing of the sea, I am mermaid of the trees, is a multichannel audio and textile installation commissioned by the 2021 Liverpool Biennale.
 Hameed’s installation follows the laying down of the first undersea telegraphic cable between India and Britain in the second half of the nineteenth century, that was precipitated by the six week delay for Britain to get news of the outbreak of the Revolt of 1857.

-sea considers how communication can act as a kind of violence, transmitted across the seafloor, consolidating Britain’s imperial control over India.
+Hameed’s installation moves this history underwater, taking us to battles against the forces of the seafloor, through the fragile nervousness of cable signals, and to the forests in Sarawak from where gutta percha was extracted by indigenous peoples to insulate the thousands of miles of undersea cables.
+I sing of the sea considers how communication can act as a kind of violence, transmitted across the seafloor, consolidating Britain’s imperial control over India.
 If Imperial Britain was the mother country and its colonies its offspring, then the undersea cable was a kind of pathological, strangulating umbilical cord.
 This is a subaquatic story of those offspring.
 (2)

 I sing of the sea, I am mermaid of the trees points to the human/non-human relation between the indigenous population’s extracting, or “milking” (as Hameed and her co-performers phrase it) of the forest of Palaquium percha trees, an act of equal parts recognition of shared state, intimacy and mourning, “milk white tears into bamboo bowls,” simultaneously exposing the doubly extractive process underpinning the hierarchical colonial power relation between the British, and the worker and the land: it is the British that claim the triumph and power of this oceanic feat, not the hands that caressed and collected the thermoplastic substance used for insulating the sub-marine cables; “if the metropolis is the body’s head, the telegraph lines are its tentacle nerves”/ “telegraph is another word for distant writing”/ “turning six weeks into nine minutes,” as the British achieve dominion in reducing, transcending, spatial and temporal coordinates: The killing of space and strangling of time.
 Hameed, and her co-performers voice, hymn, this subjugated history, voice the voiceless, voice the land, to counter-actualise prevailing narrations of history.